Vikings-Jaguars prediction: Healthier team has the advantage in Jacksonville

 The Vikings are hitting the road with a new kicker and long snapper, but Jacksonville may be without starting quarterback Trevor Lawrence and its defense is struggling to stop the run.

-The Vikings (6-2) continue their string of AFC South matchups with their first trip to Jacksonville since a win there in 2016.
-They’ll head south on Sunday to face a 2-7 Jaguars team that ranks 30th in the league in points allowed, has won just once in Jacksonville and is dealing with a slate of injuries on offense.
+The Vikings (6-2) continue their string of AFC South matchups with their first trip to Jacksonville since a victory there in 2016.
+They head south to face a 2-7 Jaguars team that ranks 30th in the league in points against, has won just once in Jacksonville and is dealing with a slate of injuries on offense.

 Here’s a look at what to watch: